Param-Harrison/kidzode/public/courses/pixel-heroes/turtle_house_challenge.md

 # Challenge: Dream House Garden

+Challenge time!
 Add a garden with flowers and a sun to make your dream house complete!

-## What to Do
 Add these features:
-1. Draw a sun in the sky (circle + lines for rays)
+- Draw a sun in the sky (circle + lines for rays)
-2. Draw 3-5 flowers in the garden (circles work great!)
+- Draw 3-5 flowers in the garden (circles work great!)
-3. BONUS: Add a fence or pathway!
+- BONUS: Add a fence or pathway!

 ```python
 import turtle